ECON 7102 - International Trade IV

 - Assessment must maintain academic standards.

-Typically, there will be 6 assignments over the semester.
-The grade for an assignment will be 0, 1, 3 or 5, depending on the quality of the answer provided.
-Particular attention will be given to the work out of the solutions.
-May be not all exercises from an assignment will be graded and instead only one exercise from an assignment will be randomly chosen and graded.
+There will be 6 assignments over the semester.
+From every assignment, one exercise will be randomly chosen and graded.
+The grade for the selected exercise will be 0, 2 or 4, depending on the quality of the answer provided.
+Particular attention will be given to the work out of the exercise's solutions.

-The grading rule typically used is: 0: no attempt to do the assignment, 1: majority of incorrect or undocumented answers, but some effort shown.
-3: majority of correct and documented answers.
-5: all answers are documented and correct.
+The grading rule to be used is: 0: no attempt to do the assignment, 2: a majority of incorrect or undocumented answers, but some effort shown.
+4: a majority of correct and documented answers, considerable effort shown.

-Typically, there will be a 2 hour exam at the end of the course at a time to be advised.
+There will be a 2 hour exam at the end of the course at a time to be advised.
 The exam will cover the entire course.
-This includes all materials from the lectures, assigned textbook, and other readings, as well as discussions and exercises considered in the tutorials.
-The final exam is worth 40% of the course’s assessment.
+This includes all materials from the lectures, assignment textbook, and other readings, as well as discussions and exercises considered in the tutorials.
+The final exam is worth 50% of the course’s assessment.

 Legible hand-writing and the quality of English expression are considered to be integral parts of the assessment process.
 Please note that marks will be deducted in the final examination for poor English expression.